 Eight Fits – CD

-We played at Songerangebot in August 1996, a festival organised by Staalplaat in Berlin.
-Magnus Jensson of experimental group INRI accompanied us playing percussion.
-At Sonderangebot, we met a number of great people such as artist Akiko Hada—whom we had met in London years before—and Andrew Hulme and other members of O Yuki Conjugate and Spoke.
+Reptilicus played at Songerangebot in August 1996, a festival organised by Staalplaat in Berlin.
+Magnus Jensson of experimental group INRI accompanied them playing percussion.
+At Sonderangebot, they renewed contact with artist Akiko Hada—whom they had met in London years before—and made contact with Andrew Hulme and other members of O Yuki Conjugate and Spoke.

-Shortly after our return to Iceland, still spellbound by Sonderangebot, we took part in Óháða listahátíðin (the independent arts festival in Reykjavík), improvising an ambient-noise piece at legendary bar 22 along with Birgir Baldursson on percussion and the late great Móði, who practically lived at 22, on guitar.
+Shortly after their return to Iceland, still spellbound by Sonderangebot, they took part in Óháða listahátíðin (the independent arts festival in Reykjavík), improvising an ambient-noise piece at legendary bar 22 along with Birgir Baldursson on percussion and the late visual artist Þormóður Karlsson or Móði, who practically lived at 22, on guitar.
 The result, after editing and touch-up by us and producer Páll Borg, a single track in four parts entitled “It ws a boojum, you see”, was released on CD by Staalplaat in the autumn of 1998 entitled Eight Fits.
 Both titles refer to Lewis Carroll’s The Hunting of the Snark.

 Earlier in 1998, thanks to the efforts of Akiko Hada, Reptilicus played as part of the Arktis-Antarktis exhibition in Kunst- und Ausstellungshalle der Bundesrepublik Deutschland in Bonn, and as part of Freunde Guter Musik’s festival Urban + Aboriginal at Haus der Kulturen der Welt in Berlin.
 The evening in Berlin was especially memorable as it was shared with Mieskuoro Huutajat, the Finnish screaming male choir.

-Also in 1998, we started preparatory programming for a new studio album.
-In June, we entered NT&V (Nýjast tækni & vísindi) with musician Hrannar Ingimarsson at the mixer console.
+Also in 1998, Reptilicus started preparatory programming for a new studio album.
+In June, they entered NT&V (Nýjast tækni & vísindi) with producer Hrannar Ingimarsson at the mixer console.
 Birgitta Jónsdóttir did vocals and lyrics.
-The project came to a halt when I moved abroad.
+The project came to a halt when GIM moved abroad.
 There was talk of releasing it under a different name.
 The project was never finished but some of it was utilised by Birgitta in her own performances.

-With the release of Eight Fits, in the autumn of 1998, we laid Reptilicus to rest for a while.
+With the release of Eight Fits, in the autumn of 1998, Reptilicus was laid to rest for a while.

 Most of Reptilicus’ live performances—which have been relatively few—have involved pieces specially composed for each occasion and, with few exceptions, only performed once.
-Most of these were recorded and one of the projects we’re currently looking into is to collect these live recordings for CD releases (some have already been released on Eight Fits and ToB).
-On many of these occasions we were aided and abetted by extra members that would join for that particular performance, among them Hilmar Örn Hilmarsson, Andrew M. McKenzie, Birgir Baldursson, Paul Lydon, Laura Valentino, Arni H. Kristinsson, Móði, and Magnus Jensson, to name but a few.
+Most of these were recorded and one of the projects they are currently looking into is to collect these live recordings for CD releases (some have already been released on Eight Fits and ToB).
+On many of these occasions they were aided and abetted by extra members who joined for that particular performance, among them Hilmar Örn Hilmarsson, Andrew M. McKenzie, Birgir Baldursson, Paul Lydon, Laura Valentino, Arni H. Kristinsson, Móði, and Magnus Jensson, to name but a few.